NickBwalley/ChatGPT-Clone-With-New-ChatGPT3.5-API/README.md

-# Hello Champs :wave:
+# Hello Champs 👋
-## Join me in building the New ChatGPT Clone with GPT3.5EngineAPI. :vulcan_salute:
+## Join me in building the New ChatGPT Clone with GPT3.5EngineAPI. 🖖:
-## Stay tuned 	:wink:
+## Stay tuned 	😉